As freelance web and graphic designers, it’s our job to listen to feedback and complete revisions so the client is happy with their final design.

 Do you really want repeat work from a client who doesn't respect your boundaries?

-HERE ARE 5 KEY WAYS TO CUT DOWN ON REVISIONS
+HERE ARE 5 KEY WAYS TO CUT DOWN ON endless REVISIONS

-1. Repeat the number of revision rounds included in their design package
+1. Repeat the number of revision rounds their package includes

 People are forgetful.
 We all are!
-You can’t just tell your clients once and think they’ll remember, especially if they've got a family or a business to run - it's not their fault that they forget these kinds of things, so it's your job to help them remember.
+You can’t just tell your clients how many revisions they’re allowed once and think they’ll remember, especially if they've got a family or a business to run.

 You want to repeat yourself in your: